Origin

 Explore next: Ethiopia, Yirgacheffe, Sidamo, Coffee Origin Labels.

-Kenya: Washed Structure And Grading
+Kenya: Washed Structure and Grading

 Kenyan specialty coffees are strongly associated with washed processing, centralized wet mills and structured grading systems.
 Kenya is a useful example of how processing, sorting and market systems can reinforce a recognizable origin style.